- Home

 - 5 business days from the day both parties agree to the variation.

-The only exception is if the variation work is required to be carried out urgently and and it is not reasonably practicable, in the circumstances, to produce a written copy of the variation before carrying out the work.
+The only exception is if the variation work is required to be carried out urgently and it is not reasonably practicable, in the circumstances, to produce a written copy of the variation before carrying out the work.